If you're reading this post, chances are that you already have a WordPress website or evaluating setting up a site on this system.

 But let's say that you have done some changes to your site and you have a page that no longer exists.

-Of course if it was a page that had information which is now on some other page, you should redirect it to the new page (you can do it in RankMath).
+Of course, if it was a page that had information that is now on some other page, you should redirect it to the new page (you can do it in RankMath).